Enriched structure-semantics adjunctions and monad-theory equivalences for subcategories of arities: Introduction

 We now outline the paper.
+In \S\ref{summary} we provide a precise summary of our main results and examples, with references to later definitions and theorems, while \S\ref{background} pertains to notation and background material.
 In \S\ref{strsemsection} and \S\ref{mnd_th_section} we establish the structure--semantics adjunction and monad--theory equivalence for an amenable subcategory of arities, and we also establish some additional results for small and strongly amenable subcategories of arities. \S\ref{amenableexamples} is devoted to establishing several classes of examples of amenable and strongly amenable subcategories of arities, as previewed above.
-We conclude the paper in \S\ref{summary} by summarizing our main results and examples in one place.

 In a subsequent paper \cite{Ax}, we shall show (under mild assumptions on $\C$ and $\V$) that small and strongly amenable subcategories of arities $j : \J \hookrightarrow \C$ admit many further useful results pertaining to \emph{presentations} of $\J$-nervous $\V$-monads, which will provide very convenient methods for constructing such monads.
 After adapting techniques from the authors' work \cite{EP} to the more general context of the present paper, we shall then show that the strong amenability of a small subcategory of arities $j : \J \hookrightarrow \C$ is actually \emph{equivalent} to $\J$ ``supporting presentations" in a certain natural sense.
 This result will provide further proof of concept for the axiomatics developed in the present paper.